Is AI content helping or hurting your website?

 So, what can we do?

-You can use AI tools as part of your content creation process.
-However, you must do a human edit before hitting publish.
+You can use AI tools as part of your content creation process — at Yoast, we even have an online training course helping you use AI for SEO and AI features in Yoast SEO.
+However, you must edit it manually before hitting publish.
 Be critical of the content that rolls out of the AI tool.
 Make sure to do a fact-check.
 And make the much-needed adjustments.
 You shouldn’t just adjust the tone of voice in your content but also check it for diversity and inclusivity.
 You should pinpoint any problematic content.
 Improve it to a point where anyone can relate to it and you’re comfortable with it.

 How to make your content more inclusive